AnvilM/Sprout/README.md

-# Arch Linux with Hyprland Setup 🚀

-This README provides an overview of my custom Arch Linux setup featuring the Hyprland window manager.
-It includes details about the system components, features, installation process, usage instructions, and customization options. 📝

----

 ## System Overview 🖥️

 This section outlines the core components of the setup, designed for a lightweight and modern desktop experience. 🌟